RylanSchaeffer/FieteLab-RCRP/README.md

 ## Setup

-After cloning the repository, install the requirements.
-The requirements are quite basic (numpy, matplotlib), so you may be able to skip this step.
+After cloning the repository, create a virtual environment for Python 3:

+`python3 -m venv rcrp`

+Then activate the virtual environment:

+`source rcrp/bin/activate`

+Ensure pip is up to date:

+`pip install --upgrade pip`

+Then install the required packages:

 `pip install -r requirements.txt`

-We used Python3 and did not test Python2, but Python2 may work.
+We did not test Python2, but Python2 may work.

 ## Running